Site icon QSSV.net

 What Is A Coil?

-The is the link between the battery and the atomizer.
+The coil is the link between the and the atomizer.
 It’s basically a little piece of metal that heats up and vaporizes the e-liquid.
-Think of it like the filament in a lightbulb— power runs through which causes it to heat up and heat the liquid to the point that it turns to vapor.
+Think of it like the filament in a lightbulb— power runs through which causes it to heat up and heat the to the point that it turns to vapor.

-Most devices come with a included, however; they need changing pretty regularly in order to continue getting the best possible flavor from your liquid.
+Most devices come with a coil included, however; they need changing pretty regularly in order to continue getting the best possible flavor from your liquid.
 Below is a list of everything you need to know about getting a replacement coil.
-If you’re an expert vaper, it is possible to make your own from the materials listed below, but please don’t try it unless you know what you’re doing.
+If you’re an expert vaper, it is possible to make your own coil from the materials listed below, but please don’t try it unless you know what you’re doing.

-What Are The Different Options?
+What Are The Different Coil Options?

-1. Kanthal
+1.

-Kanthal is one of the most popular materials to use when building your own coil.
+is one of the most popular materials to use when building your own coil.
 There’s a couple of reasons behind this: firstly, it’s usually the easiest and cheapest to get hold of.
 Aside from this, it’s very easy to work with and resists degradation from contact with oxygen.
 It also retains its shape better than most materials which means you can change the wick without too much damage.
-All of this together makes it a simple to make and one that can be used for a long time.
+All of this together makes it a simple coil to make and one that can be used for a long time.

 There are some downsides to Kanthal.
 It’s a simple material work with, but this also means it makes a simpler coil.
-It’s not possible to make a Kanthal that can be used with temperature control.
+It’s not possible to make a coil that can be used with temperature control.
 It also takes a longer time to heat up more than other materials.
-Some users complain that, compared to other materials, Kanthal coils make for a duller flavor.
+Some users complain that, compared to other materials, coils make for a duller flavor.

 All in all, a great material for a beginner.
 If you’ve been in the game for a long time or want to push yourself, you may want to for something else.